Skip to content

 Do I need a specialist broker for car insurance in Northern Ireland?

-No, even though some British insurance companies may exclude Northern Ireland from their cover, you won't necessarily need a specialist broker as there are still many providers who do offer cover in the region.
+No, even though some insurance companies may exclude Northern Ireland from their cover, you won't necessarily need a specialist broker as there are still many providers who do offer cover in the region.
 Use our price comparison tool to get car insurance in Northern Ireland, tailored to your needs.

-How does MoneySuperMarket create and review the content on the website?
+How does MoneySuperMarket create and review the content on its website?

 At MoneySuperMarket, we want to give you clear, accurate and trustworthy information so you can make confident financial decisions for your circumstances.